Moni-tech/MyPortfolio/README.md

 # My Profile Card 🌸

-This is an elegant and dynamic profile card built with vanilla HTML, CSS, and JavaScript.
+This is an elegant and dynamic profile card built with HTML, CSS, and JavaScript.
 It's a personal portfolio project designed to showcase my skills in frontend development and my attention to detail.

 ---